 Tropical weather analysis - September 19, 2012

-Nadine has weakened a little more this evening.
-As of the latest NHC advisory, the following information was available on the storm:
+Nadine continues meandering near the Azores.
+As of the latest NHC advisory, the following was posted on the system:

 Wind: 50 mph, with higher gusts

 Movement: ENE at 3 mph

 A band of deep convection has developed in the northwest quadrant a little closer to the low-level center.
 A glance at buoy and ship reports in this area suggest that Nadine will encounter SSTs of 24-25C as it moves southeastward, which is a little warmer than what it has been experiencing.
 This could be why convection appears to have developed closer to the low-level center this evening.